binary-manu/routerify/README.md

 * `ap24_interface_mac`: the AP interface is selected by its MAC address in colon format (i.e. `00:11:22:33:44:55`);
 * `ap24_channel`: WiFi channel for the AP, defaults is `6`;
-* `ap24_country`: country code used to set the wireless regulatroy domain for the AP.
+* `ap24_country`: country code used to set the wireless regulatory domain for the AP.
 If not explicitly overridden, it will use the value of `ap_common_country`;
 * `ap24_ssid`: SSID of the 2.4GHz network.
 If not overridden, it will